robbieg8s/alfred-workflows/workflows/atlassian/docs/Configuration.md

 performance is acceptable.

-If you use multiple accounts, then ensure that the account you are configuring is signed into Atlassian Account when you create the API Token.
+If you use multiple accounts, then ensure that the account you are configuring is signed in to Atlassian Account when you create the API Token.
 You can check the account by inspecting the avatar in the top right corner of the Atlassian Account page - hover over it or click on it to show the associated email.
 You can switch accounts there.
 If your browser supports